 To be eligible for funding, proposed projects must aim to be published by respected news organisations or platforms in at least two EU member states (or at least one EU member state and one EU candidate country).
 For the first call the publication deadline will be December 31, 2020.
 Publication may, of course, continue beyond this deadline.
 Projects may initially be published behind a paywall, but must be made available outside of the paywall after one month.
-The publication deadline for the second call will be announced in due course but will be roughly proportionate to that of the first call.
+The publication deadline for the second call is March 31, 2021.

 We understand that investigative journalism is an unpredictable enterprise, especially this year given the ongoing public health situation.
 Therefore, grant agreements will require that successful teams make every reasonable effort to have their work published by the deadline stated, or to inform IPI as soon as there are indications that these requirements cannot be met.
 The lead representatives of selected projects will be expected to stay in regular contact with IPI on the progress of investigative work and immediately communicate any (major) unexpected delays.

 Publication will need to carry a note that the story was supported by the IJ4EU fund.